The Arisu by Nico & Steph Studios is a mechanical keyboard kit that is extremely unique and provides a gateway into the custom keyboard scene.

 Overall the build experience for this board was pretty straight forward and I only ran into issues really with the plate.
 The plate is sandwich mounted which is nice because you don’t have to fiddle around with any gaskets but still provides a pleasant sound and feeling experience.

 Unfortunately, this implementation of sandwich mount runs into some issues.
 Sometimes switches don’t fit the best in the plate which means you must fiddle around with the nuts holding the screws to allow for more spacing between the plate and the PCB.
 I constantly had to do this but then the hex nuts would fall.
 Also, be careful to put the right hex nuts in the right places because some hex nuts look similar.
+The plate has caused issues for me every time I try to mod the board too.

 Also, note because the board is made from acrylic, parts are flexible but can also break if you bend them too much.
 Overall the build experience can be quite fun and it is cool to see everything come together as you build the case.